 Our tour operators will endeavour to meet your dietary requirements, but on some tours there may be a small charge for this.
 Sometimes a group may have vegetarians, gluten free, dairy free and vegan diets to manage.
 Please be patient with the chefs and cooks as they really do try their best!

 The weather will depend on the destination of your tour and the time of year that you are travelling.
 We suggest that you take a few 'layers' of clothing, so it is easier to add or remove one layer of clothing as the day or season gets warmer or cooler.

 A small range of uncrushable tops and a couple of scarves or cravats will save a lot of room in your luggage and will be the invaluable items !hat you will wear a lot of the time!

-None of the current Slow Tour destinations have undrinkable tap water but please drink bottled water if this works better for you.
+The current Slow Tour destinations in Europe rarely have undrinkable tap water but please drink bottled water if this works better for you.
 If you are in doubt, check with your local tour guide.